tidesdb/tidesdb/doc/05-internals/recovery.md

 ## Replaying the logs

-Each surviving `NNNNNNN.log` is replayed in generation order, and each becomes a sealed memtable in the queue with a fresh active memtable installed above them.
+Each surviving `NNNNNNNNNNNN.log` is replayed in generation order, and each becomes a sealed memtable in the queue with a fresh active memtable installed above them.
 The recovered database therefore has **exactly the shape a running one has** — no special post-recovery state, no second code path for reads.
 The recovered generations are then flushed through the ordinary